 Working for an award-winning Cincinnati marketing and communications agency has allowed me to utilize multiple social media platforms to advance our clients’ businesses.
 From Facebook to Pinterest, we know that social media is useful, free and here to stay.
-But if you were to ask me my favorite social media site to use in 2018, I would have to tell you it’s best dating sites uk.
+But if you were to ask me my favorite social media site to use in 2018, I would have to tell you it’s Instagram.

 Let me first start out by reiterating the adage, “Not every social media platform is the right fit for every company.”
 This remains true today.
-That being said, it’s reported that best hookup app by state in 2017, which almost doubles the number of business accounts from 2016.
+That being said, it’s reported that 70.7% of U.S. businesses are using Instagram in 2017, which almost doubles the number of business accounts from 2016.

 Concerned that Instagram users don’t want to see what you sell?
 Well, it turns out they just might.
 Thirty percent of Instagram users purchased a product they first discovered on Instagram.
 Thirty percent might not sound like a lot, but 30 percent of 800 million monthly active users is, in fact, millions (240,000,000 to be exact).

 With all of those users, you may be wondering how on Earth the users will find your profile.
 It’s true, 240 million users will not have a brush with your newly-founded Instagram business account, but using #hashtags will help!
 Seven out of 10 hashtags on Instagram are branded, meaning they’re specific to a cause or business.
 They can raise awareness in a giveaway for a new hotel like The Summit, tap into a local digital community such as #OhioExplored or help bolster something as viral as the #ALSIceBucketChallenge.
 Hashtags are multi-use tools to link your content to millions of daily Instagram users.